TMJ Symptoms & Treatments

 Temporomandibular joint syndrome (often called TMD, temporomandibular joint dysfunction) can be a tricky condition to treat.
-You or someone you know, may have suffered for years or even decades with minimal answers even after multiple TMJ treatments.
+You or someone you know, may have suffered for years or even decades with minimal answers even after facing multiple TMJ symptoms & treatments.

-Given how complex the TMJ treatments can be, finding the right doctor or group of doctors to help you may be the most difficult part in achieving long-lasting results.
-But rest assured that jaw surgery should not be the first option.
+Given how complex the TMJ symptoms & treatments can be, finding the right doctor or group of doctors to help you may be the most difficult part in achieving long-lasting results.
+But rest assured that jaw surgery should not be the first option for your TMJ symptoms.

 TMD Symptoms (Temporomandibular Joint Dysfunction)